-Group leader, MPI for Experimental Medicine
+Group leader, Max Planck Institute for Experimental Medicine

 - 1998 Diploma, University of Heidelberg - 2002 Ph.D.
-University of Heidelberg - 2003 2008 Postdoc, Harvard Medical School, Boston - Since 2008 Independent group leader at the Max-Planck-Institute of Experimental
+University of Heidelberg - 2003 2008 Postdoc, Harvard Medical School, Boston - Since 2008 Independent group leader at the Max Planck Institute for Experimental Medicine

 Growing evidence implicates intrinsic mechanisms such as the ubiquitin proteasome systems (UPS) in brain development and disease.
 Our focus lies on the role of the UPS in axon growth and regeneration.
 We are particularly interested how E3 ubiquitin ligases regulate these processes.
 To further enhance our understanding of the UPS in the central nervous system, we are also seeking to identify novel brain-specific E3 ligases and to determine their role in various aspects of neuronal development.